adityabhattad2021/adityabhattad2021/README.md

 # 💫 About Me:
-For quite some time, I have been exploring this awesome development space 🌐.
-From cloud computing to blockchain and now AI, the opportunities it creates for improving lives inspire me to write code 🚀.<br>I am a final year computer science undergraduate 🎓.
-Up to now, I have explored many different tech stacks like React.js, Next.js, Solidity, TypeScript, C, and Java, among others.<br><br>From my 2 years of development experience, the most important lesson I've learned is the art of building and using tech stacks as tools, without focusing too much on the tech stack itself.
-That's how it works for me... 💡
+Hi, I am a final year undergraduate pursuing a B.Tech in Computer Science and Engineering.
+I have gained experience in software development by working with cross-functional teams in different global hackathons.

+I’m currently looking for full-stack development opportunities. .
+My primary tech stack includes, but not limited to TypeScript, Node.js, React.js, and Next.js.

 # 💻 Tech Stack: